-Standing for Selective En-Bloc Redevelopment Scheme, the SERS was first launched in 1995 by HDB (Housing and Development Board).
+The Selective En-Bloc Redevelopment Scheme, or SERS, was first launched in 1995 by HDB (Housing and Development Board).
 The objective is to select flats in the older housing estates, usually more than 25 years old, for redevelopment purposes.
 Residents of the selected flats are usually compensated at market values and given priorities in the new replacement flats nearby.

-There are four main groups of public housings in Singapore, namely HDB, SIT (Singapore Improvement Trust), JTC (Jurong Town Corporation) and HUDC (Housing and Urban Development Company (HUDC) Private Limited).
+There are four main groups of public housing in Singapore, namely HDB, SIT (Singapore Improvement Trust), JTC (Jurong Town Corporation) and HUDC (Housing and Urban Development Company (HUDC) Private Limited).

 As of 2013, more than 70 sites have been announced for SERS, with hundreds of flats demolished in the past 18 years.